Missouri Could Soon Become First State Without A Clinic That Performs Abortions

 Bonyen Lee-Gilmore, director of State Media Campaigns for Planned Parenthood, said the situation in Missouri has been unfolding for years and is the result of what she describes as a "weaponized inspections process."

 "This didn't happen overnight.
-It's been a slow drip of restriction after restriction and we've been warning for some time that abortion access is on the line," Lee-Gilmore said.
+It's been a slow drip of restriction after restriction, and we've been warning for some time that abortion access is on the line," Lee-Gilmore said.

-The news comes just days after Missouri's Republican governor, Mike Parson, signed a law criminalizing abortions after eight weeks.
+The news comes just days after Missouri's Republican governor, Mike Parson, signed a law criminalizing abortion after eight weeks of pregnancy.
 In a statement upon signing, Parson said the abortion ban sends "a strong signal to the nation that, in Missouri, we stand for life, protect women's health, and advocate for the unborn."

-That law makes Missouri the latest in a growing number of states to ban the procedure in the early stages of pregnancy, often before women know they're pregnant.
+That law makes Missouri the latest in a growing number of states to ban the procedure in the early stages of pregnancy, often before women even know they're pregnant.
 Doctors convicted of violating the Missouri law could face prison time.
 Several states have passed similar early bans in recent weeks, but none have taken effect so far.
 Legal challenges are underway, and federal judges in Mississippi and Kentucky have already blocked such laws.

 But even without banning the procedure, restrictive health regulations can force clinics to stop offering abortions or close altogether.
 A Planned Parenthood clinic in Columbia, Mo., stopped performing the procedure in October 2018, after it was unable to fulfill a state requirement that doctors performing the procedure have admitting privileges at a hospital within about 15 minutes of the clinic.
 Planned Parenthood officials say there are some hospitals in Missouri that will perform abortions under rare circumstances, such as a medical emergency.